Food labels can be an essential tool for diabetes meal planning. Here's what to look for when comparing food labels.By Mayo Clinic Staff

 Sugar-free doesn't mean carbohydrate-free.
 Sugar-free foods may play a role in your diabetes diet, but remember that it's equally important to consider carbohydrates as well.
 A sugar-free label means that one serving has less than 0.5 grams of sugar.

 When you're choosing between standard products and their sugar-free counterparts, compare the food labels.
 If the sugar-free product has noticeably fewer carbohydrates, the sugar-free product might be the better choice.
 But if there's little difference in carbohydrate grams between the two foods, let taste — or price — be your guide.
+Also check the other ingredients and calories to make a good healthy choice.

 - No sugar added, but not necessarily no carbohydrates.
 The same caveat applies to products sporting a "no sugar added" label.
 These foods don't contain high-sugar ingredients, and no sugar is added during processing or packaging, but they may still be high in carbohydrates.